-Zotero [zoh-TAIR-oh] is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.
+Zotero (pronounced zoh-TAIR-oh) is a free, easy-to-use citation manager to help you collect, organize, cite, and share your research sources.

 1. Go to www.zotero.org.